DamianSuess/Mono-Addins-Samples/Ex3-Discover-External-Addins/Readme.md

+# Example 3

 ## In this Example

 1. The **ExtensionPoint** is defined using a class **attribute**.
 2. We are introducing 2 **external add-in** DLLs, and 1 internal add-in.
     * ExternalAttributeAddin - _Registers itself using class attributes._
     * ExternalXmlAddin - _Registers itself using an XML manifest._
     * InternalAttributeAddin - _Registers iteself using class attributes._
 3. We're **re-executing** via WinForm button click.

+## What's New?

+Since the host is defining the **ExtensionPoint** via class attributes and we're also using an external DLL via XML manifest, you MUST define the **NodeName**.
+Otherwise, the system will get confused on what Type to assign.

 ## Querying Add-ins